artis3n/course-vault-github-oidc/README.md

 ### :keyboard: Activity: Create the GitHub Environments

-1. Open a new browser tab, and work on these steps in your second tab while you read the instructions in this tab.
+1. Open your repo in a new browser tab, and work on these steps in your second tab while you read the instructions in this tab.
 1. Go to the **Settings tab**.
 1. On the left-hand side, select **Environments** then **New environment**.